ikebros/alx-low_level_programming/0x00-hello_world/README.md

 2-Assembler: generates the assembly code of a C code and save it in an output file.

-3. Name
-mandatory
-Write a script that compiles a C file and creates an executable named cisfun.
+3-name: compiles a C file and creates an executable named cisfun.

-The C file name will be saved in the variable $CFILE

 4. Hello, puts
 mandatory